 sx prop was inspired by Styled System, and it uses the same theme spec that Styled System adheres to.
 Styled System is a much lower-level API that is not in any way coupled to React or Emotion.

-For example, Styled System works with Node.js, Vuejs, Svelte, and many other libraries.
+For example, Styled System works with Node.js, Vue, Svelte, and many other libraries.

-Theme UI is intended to be a higher-level abstraction specifically for use in React applications and includes features that will not likely be added to the core Styled System library.
+Theme UI is intended to be a higher-level abstraction specifically for use in React applications.